Relation between Wigner energy and proton-neutron pairing

-As the computational complexity grows quickly with number of levels, the diagonalization is carried out within the configuration space spanned by the set of single particle energies $\epsilon_k$ centered around Fermi level of the $N=Z$ nuclide within the considered isobaric chain.
-The matrix is constructed by successive application of the pairing interaction onto the uncorrelated ground state, which ensures that the configuration space contains only states with $T=T_z$.
-Shell effects in the non-interacting levels outside of this window are accounted for by summing the single particle energies for all occupied proton and neutron levels.
-The single particle energies are calculated by means of the micro-macro method using a Nilsson Hamiltonian as described in Ref. \citep{Fr00}.
+The single particle energies are calculated by means of the Micro-Macro method using a Nilsson Hamiltonian as described in Ref. \citep{Fr00}.
 For each nucleus the equilibrium deformation has been calculated.
-In these calculations BCS pairing was used with $\Delta_Z=13.4 MeV/A^{1/2}$ and $\Delta_N=12.8 MeV/A^{1/2}$ as suggested in \citep{MN92}, which means the deformation of the intrinsic state is found.
-Ref. \citep{BF11} discusses this procedure in more detail.
+In these calculations BCS pairing was used with $\Delta_Z=13.4 [MeV]/A^{1/2}$ and $\Delta_N=12.8 [MeV]/A^{1/2}$ as suggested in \citep{MN92}.
+Ref. \citep{BF11} discusses this procedure of determining the equilibrium deformation called AutoTAC in more detail.
 The resulting deformations are comparable with those from Ref. \citep{MN95}.